-How’s Nashville is a community-wide, collaborative, and inclusive effort to end chronic homelessness in Nashville within this decade.
+How’s Nashville is a community-wide, collaborative, and inclusive effort to end chronic homelessness in Nashville.
 It was launched by the Metropolitan Homelessness Commission in 2013.
 The How’s Nashville campaign is driven by community partners that meet regularly to work on the initiative’s goals and monitor its progress.

-- Implementing Housing First (moving people from the streets/shelters directly into permanent housing and linking them with the support services needed to remain stably housed)
+- Implementing permanent supportive housing (moving people from the streets/shelters directly into permanent housing and linking them with the support services needed to remain stably housed)

 - Collecting data (so we, as a community, understand the populations we are serving)